MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-create-folders.md

     ![New command highlighted at top of Power Apps screen.](media/folders-new.PNG "New command highlighted at top of Power Apps screen")

 1. At the top of the screen, select **Save & Close** to save the folder and return to the folder list.
-After saving, you can add guides and subfolders to the folder.
+After saving, you can add guides, subfolders, or assets to the folder.

-## Add a guide to a folder
+## Add a guide or asset to a folder

-1. In the left pane, select **Guides**, and then locate the guide you want to add to the folder.
+1. In the left pane, under **Content** select the guide or type of asset you want to add.
+Then select the particular guide or asset you want to add to the folder.

 1. On the **General** tab, in the **Parent Folder** field, enter the parent folder name or search for it.